datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

 Creating reproducible (scientific) analyses seems to require so much:
 One needs to share data, scripts, results, and instructions on how to use data and scripts to obtain the results.
-A researcher at any stage of their career can struggle already to remember for themselves which script needs to be run in which order, let alone to create comprehensible instructions on where and how to obtain data and how to run which script at what point in time.
+A researcher at any stage of their career can struggle to remember which script needs to be run in which order, or to create comprehensible instructions for others on where and how to obtain data and how to run which script at what point in time.
-This leads to a loss of confidence in results, a loss of time for anyone trying to reproduce others or even their own analyses, and lots of frustration.
+This leads to failed replications, a loss of confidence in results, and major time requirements for anyone trying to reproduce others or even their own analyses.

 The DataLad Approach
 ^^^^^^^^^^^^^^^^^^^^